 This cookie is used to remember which accessibility/contrast/standard style sheet the user prefers.
 The website checks this cookie when the page loads up and displays the page using which stylesheet the user last used

 This cookie is used to remember which lesson you are on when in the trustee e-learning section

 PIAB site cookie acceptance

 This cookie is created when users accept the cookie agreement

 This cookie is used when an existing user logs into a claim, this session cookie stores an id for the user so previously entered in information reappears in the form.

 Most web browsers allow some control of most cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.
 You should note that deleting certain cookies may prevent you from accessing certain parts of this Website and/or may affect your user experience.

-You can also delete cookie files from your computer at your discretion.
-The links below explain how to delete cookies for some commonly used browsers.
+You can also delete or block cookie files from your computer at your discretion.
+Please see the website of your browser provider.

 The search facility on our website is made possible by a piece of hardware (a search ‘appliance’) supplied by Google that is plugged into our server and continuously indexes the content of the site.
 All search requests are handled by the appliance and no personal information is passed on to any third party, including Google.

 Please be aware that this Policy may be updated at any time.
 As such, please ensure that you regularly read the latest version of this page.